-Emphasizes history, rules, styles, game strategy, current developments, preparations of teams for games and weekly practice schedules, and anticipated innovations for the future.
+Examines the history, rules, styles, game strategy, current developments, preparations of teams for games and weekly practice schedules, of soccer.
 Does not meet PE activity requirement.
-UC credit limitations.
+UC credit limitations, consult a counselor.

-KPET 120 EMERGENCY PROCEDURES
+KPET 120 EMERGENCY PROCEDURES Units: 2.00

 Introduces procedures to maintain health in emergency first aid situations.
 Successful course completion qualifies a student for the American Red Cross Community First Aid and Safety, CPR for the Professional Rescuer and Automated External Defibrillation cards.
 Does not meet the Physical Education requirement for the Associate Degree.